on Monday, December 7, 2020

 Anchoring the tree to a wall is a great way to ensure the tree doesn't topple if your kitties start to get a little too curious.
 Position the tree against a wall in front of a large picture.
 Remove the picture from the wall and secure the tree to the wall in its place by using fishing line and a strong hook.
 After Christmas is over and the tree comes down, you just remove the fishing line, put the picture back, and no one will even notice!

-Another way to anchor a tree is to place the tree under a spot where you have a hanging plan.
+Another way to anchor a tree is to place the tree under a spot where you have a hanging plant.
 Remove the plant from its hook, and tie the tree to the ceiling plant hook with fishing line.
 Again, after Christmas, put the plant back up and no one will be the wiser!

 Decorate your tree with your cats in mind.

-When you begin to decorate, leave the section of the tree bare of decorations to avoid temptation by your cat to play.
+When you begin to decorate, leave the lower section of the tree bare of decorations at first to avoid temptation by your cat to play.
 When you begin to add ornaments, start a third of the way up.
 After a few days, add ornaments to the bottom section moving downward, but do not complete the tree just yet.
 Wait a few days to finish decorating.
 This will again give the cats time to adjust to the sparkling decorations before you finish adding ornaments to the tree where they will be in paws reach.

 It is important to keep your felines in mind when choosing tree decorations and ornaments.
 Choose those that won't be too tempting for your cats.
 Decorations that dangle a lot or are really lightweight are really tempting.
 Try to find ornaments that are heavier and don't dangle a great deal.
 For example, shiny tinsel is enticing to cats and lightweight, but it is extremely dangerous, especially if swallowed.